hutcho66/glox/README.md

  - Optional semicolons - a statement must be terminated either by a semicolon or a newline
  - Comma separated sequence expressions
  - C-style ternary operator
- - Arrays
+ - Arrays and string-keyed maps
+ - for..of loops on arrays
- - Index notation for accessing arrays and substrings of strings
+ - Index notation for accessing arrays, maps and substrings of strings
  - break and continue statements within loops
  - Lambda expressions using a JavaScript style arrow syntax
+ - Selection of native builtin functions, including `clock`, `len`, `map`, `filter`, `reduce`

 ## Language Specification